 About 90 percent of the population takes part in the elections.
-In the elections of 2014, 92,67% of the (automatically) registered voters took part in the regional elections (Flemish parliament) and 91,38% in the European elections (Flemish districts).
-The voter turnout for the House of Representatives was a little lower: 89,64% (voter turnout Dutch speaking voters).
+In the elections of 2019, 92,16% of the (automatically) registered voters took part in the regional elections (Flemish parliament) and 90,41% in the European elections (Flemish districts).
 Age-specific information about voter turnout is not available.

 Since voting is compulsory, it makes however not so much sense to look at voter turnout in Belgium since it cannot be interpreted as an expression of political interest (Vanhoutte, 2009).
 The intention to cast a valid vote is often used instead, since people are not obliged to actually cast a vote, they can also decide not to vote, by voting blank or invalid.
+In 2019 86,04% of the voters casted a valid vote for the regional elections of the Flemish Parliament.
 Because the ballots are anonymous, the proportion of vaIid votes according to age can only be measured by means of surveys.

-A post-electoral study on the Flemish population about their voting behaviour in the elections for the House of representatives in 2014 indicated that invalid voting behaviour (not attending the elections, vote blanco or invalid) is the lowest among the youngest age groups (Abts, Swyngedouw & Meuleman, 2015).
-Invalid voting behaviour is significantly lower in the age group 18 to 24 year old: while in general 13,7% over the Flemish population at voting age casts an invalid vote, this is only 5,8% among the 18 to 24 year olds (percentages for the other age groups: 14,6% for age group 25-34; 19,4% for age group 35-44; 16,0% for age group 45-54; 17% for age group 55-64; 27,1% for age 65-100).
+A post-electoral study on the Flemish population about their voting behaviour in the elections for the House of representatives in 2019 indicated that invalid voting behaviour (not attending the elections, vote blanco or invalid) is the lowest among the youngest age groups (Abts, Meeuwen, Meuleman & Swyngedouw, 2023).
+Invalid voting behaviour is significantly lower in the age group 18 to 24 year old: while in most age grousp over 15% the Flemish population casts an invalid vote, this is only 13,4% among the 18 to 24 year olds (percentages for the other age groups: 19,5% for age group 25-34; 9,8% for age group 35-44; 15,9% for age group 45-54; 18,3% for age group 55-64; 23,2% for age 65-100).

 In a representative survey of young people (age 14-25, n=1326) in Flanders, called the Youth Monitor, carried out by the Youth Research Platform (Jeugdonderzoeksplatform; analyses on political behaviour are also reported in Spruyt, Mastari & Van Droogenbroeck, 2018) in 2018 54,8% of the respondents indicated that they would turn out a vote if voting would not be compulsory.
 The intention to bring out a vote in case of non-mandatory voting increases by age (Spruyt & Van Droogenbroeck, 2014): 41,8% of the adolescents who are 14-15 year old would cast a vote, when young people reach the voting age (age group 18 to 19 year old) this is already 56,6% and the intention to vote augments further until the age of 24-25 where not less than 65,2% of the respondents indicate that they would vote even it voting wouldn’t be compulsory.
 When asked for which party they would cast a vote if there were be elections for the House of Representatives the next day, 66,7% would bring out a valid vote, 17,3% would vote blanco or invalid and 16% indicates that they would not go to vote (although it is compulsory).
 Again there are strong differences according to age.
 The youngest age group (14-15) who are not yet at voting age indicate significantly less than the other age groups that they would cast a valid vote (48,6%).
 At the age of 18-19 year 68,1% would cast a valid vote and at the age of 24-25 even 81,2% would cast a valid vote.